pgroenbaek/shapeio/README.md

 ```

 ### Windows
-Requires [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework).
+Download and install [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.
 This is typically already available on most systems.

 ## Installation